14-Day Food Itinerary for New Zealand

 - Try out the local street eats

-- Join Zest Food Tours for a culinary tour of the city (on Viator and Tripadvisor).
+- Join Food and Spice Odyssey for a culinary tour of the city.

-For more details on each activity, see our 9 Things to Do in Wellington for Foodies.
+For more details on each activity, see our 9 Foodie Experiences in Wellington.

 Day 8 – Wellington to Christchurch